The only thing more frustrating that searching for a plagiarist is finding one.

 Contact the Plagiarist

-Though some feel that plagiarists are simple thieves and that you shouldn’t negotiate with, it is almost always best to try and resolve these issue face-to-face before taking any further action.
+Though some feel that plagiarists are simple thieves and that you shouldn’t negotiate with, it is almost always best to try to resolve these issue face-to-face before taking any further action.
 This is the same as with any other kind of personal conflict.

 To make matters more complicated, you don’t know where they obtained the work from or if there was some confusion that could have lead to them accidentally infringing or even plagiarizing your work.
 As such, it is best to give those involved a fair chance to respond and make things right.